rmrt1n/advent-of-code/writeups/day22.md

 >     }
 > }
 > ```
 > Instead, we keep a map of each sequence to the last iteration it was seen.
-If the stored value matches the current iteration, it means we've already seen it so we can skip it.
+If the stored value matches the current iteration, it means we've already seen it so we can skip it:
 >
 > ```zig
 > var seen_sequences: [sequences_capacity]u16 = undefined;